-Staff Finding 17: The combined length of the ramp and dock will be 85 feet.
-This is below the 100 foot limit.
+Staff Finding 16: The combined length of the ramp and dock is 100 feet (see Figure 6B) from OHWM.
 The criteria is met.

 4. Docks on sloughs and similar channels shall not extend more than 30 percent of the distance between two land masses at OHW, such as between the mainland and an island or peninsula, measured in a lineal manner at right angle to the dominant shoreline.
 In no way shall a dock impede existing public usage or block navigation of a channel.